Teaching your tween how to study

 6. Help them set a goal for each study session.
 For example, “You should know at least 5 words like the the back of your hand.”

 7. Quiz them.
 After the end of 20 minutes ask them some vocab questions or sample math problems.
 Did they get it?
-If not, then you’ll need know what they’ve been doing the whole time!
-Maybe they have been studying wrong and you need to help them correct that.
+If not, then you’ll need know what they’ve been doing the whole time and just maybe they’ve been studying wrong and you need to help them correct that.

 8. Work on things in the summer.
-I know, it’s tough.
-I’m already preparing for this.
+I know, it’s tough and I’m already preparing for this.
 I’m finding books and websites that can keep their brains working.
-Just like kids need physical exercise, they need mental exercise too.
-Preparing them for the school year can make them feel confident going into the new year.
+Just like kids need physical exercise, they need mental exercise too and preparing them for the school year can make them feel confident going into the new year.

 You may also like these posts!